Lightstreamer/Lightstreamer-kafka-connector/README.md

 ## Requirements

 - JDK (Java Development Kit) v17 or newer
-- [Lightstreamer Broker](https://lightstreamer.com/download/) v7.4.2 or newer (check the `LS_HOME/GETTING_STARTED.TXT` file for the instructions)
+- [Lightstreamer Broker](https://lightstreamer.com/download/) (also referred to as _Lightstreamer Server_) v7.4.2 or newer.
+Follow the installation instructions in the `LS_HOME/GETTING_STARTED.TXT` file included in the downloaded package.
 - A running Kafka broker or Kafka cluster

 ## Deploy

 Download the deployment archive `lightstreamer-kafka-connector-<version>.zip` from the [Releases](https://github.com/Lightstreamer/Lightstreamer-kafka-connector/releases/) page.
-Alternatively, check out this repository and execute the following command from the [`kafka-connector-project`](kafka-connector-project/) folder:
+Alternatively, check out this repository and execute the following command from the [`kafka-connector-project`](/kafka-connector-project/) folder:

 ```sh
 $ ./gradlew adapterDistZip